The temperature specifications of the sleeping bag - this is what matters

 Uniform testing procedure

-In order to guarantee neutral comparability of the temperature specifications of sleeping bags, these are determined according to the European standard EN 13537/EN 23537 using a uniform test procedure:
+To guarantee neutral comparability of the temperature ratings of sleeping bags, these are determined in a laboratory procedure according to the European standard EN ISO 23537-1 using a uniform test procedure:

 A heated manikin lies in a test sleeping bag in an air-conditioned room.
 The energy input required to maintain a stable temperature of approximately 20 different body segments is then determined.